 1. GET INSPIRED

 I was inspired by a few bloggers and vloggers and figured September was the perfect month for me because a) summer was ending, but I could still wear my summer clothes and b) I could save money for fall things come October.
-Youtuber Jenny Mustard’s “How To Shop Shopping” video really hit home for me and gave me motivation to try a no-spend month.
+Youtuber Jenny Mustard’s “How To Shop Shopping” video really hit home for me and gave me the motivation to try a no-spend month.

 2. FIGURE OUT WHY YOU SHOP